-Driver Hire Australia now has five offices: Perth, Brisbane, Melbourne, Sydney and Adelaide.
+Driver Hire Australia now has eight offices in Perth, Brisbane, Melbourne (x3), Sydney, Adelaide and the Gold Coast.

 The logistics market in Australia has seen strong growth in recent years and there are high levels of demand for both good candidates as drivers and for many other roles.

 Working Holiday Opportunities